buildingSMART/IFC4.3.x-development/docs/schemas/resource/IfcQuantityResource/Entities/IfcPhysicalComplexQuantity.md

 A section "Quantity Use Definition" at individual entities as subtypes of _IfcBuildingElement_ gives guidance to the usage of the _Name_ and _Discrimination_ attribute to characterize the complex quantities.

-> HISTORY&nbsp; New entity in IFC2x2 Addendum 1.
+> HISTORY  New entity in IFC2x2 Addendum 1.

 { .change-ifc2x2}
-> IFC2x2 ADDENDUM 1 CHANGE&nbsp; The entity _IfcPhysicalComplexQuantity_ has been added.
+> IFC2x2 ADDENDUM 1 CHANGE  The entity _IfcPhysicalComplexQuantity_ has been added.
 Upward compatibility for file based exchange is guaranteed.

 ## Attributes